 scroll inactive windows

-Once again, something Windows should’ve had years ago but better late than never.
+Once again, Windows should’ve had it years ago but better late than never.
 With Windows 10, you can finally scroll inactive Windows.
-Simply move your mouse over to an inactive Window and use the mouse wheel or scroll gesture to scroll.
+Move your mouse over to an inactive Window and use the mouse wheel or scroll gesture to scroll.
 No need to first select the Window and make it active.
 You can disable this feature if you want to, for some reason, under Settings > Devices > Mouse.
-This can be convenient if, say, you’re writing something while looking at something else in another Window for reference.
+This can be convenient if you’re writing something while looking at something else in another Window for reference.
 It complements the functionality we’re going to discuss next.

 5. Snap Assist